Statement

 My paintings are places and I approach them as such.
 As a painter, I turn my back to the external world and enter the world of the painting.
 I hope a viewer might do that too.
 When people say, “I want to go there” I feel I have hit the mark in some way.

 Drawing from an art historical lineage that partially includes early American folk art, American Modernism, the Pattern and Decoration Movement, Japanese Ukiyo-e prints, the sublime landscape paintings of the Hudson River School as well as contemporary romantic painters such as Peter Doig, Laura Owens, Karen Kilimnik, Ben Sledsens, Amy Lincoln, Ian Felice, Sophie Treppendahl, Mathew Wong, and Maureen Gallace, my paintings are permeable spaces and arenas of contemplation.
 They are places where many kinds of time overlap.
 Concrete and ephemeral.
 Phenomenon and mirage.
 Places at the intersection of time and timelessness.
-They are representations of daily life and manifestations of desire that idealize qualities of nature and the concept of home.
+They are representations of daily life and manifestations of desire that idealize qualities of nature and the complexities of home.